dretay/angularpresentation/README.md

 AngularJS Tutorial / Presentation
 =========

 This project is intended to give you an overview of the AngularJS framework.
-It is composed of three modules:
+It is composed of four modules:

   - presentation/
     - [reveal.js] presentation